pudly/schmopera-hugo/content/articles/aria-guides-una-furtiva-lagrima.md

 categories = "How-to"
 date = "2015-10-20T15:55:00-06:00"
 lastmod = "2017-06-20T22:37:00-06:00"
-publishDate = "2015-10-22T06:00:00-06:00"
-slug = "aria-guides-una-furtiva-lagrima"
-title = "Aria guides: &quot;Una furtiva lagrima&quot;"
+preamble = "Tenors, we haven't forgotten about you.
+Continuing our series of Aria Guides, we're focusing on Nemorino's very lovely, very popular aria from *L'elisir d'amore*, \"Una furtiva lagrima\".
+It's one of those arias that can show a lot, and if you sing it well, it's great for auditions and crowd-pleasing concerts alike.
+It's not a easy feat to pull off this *bel canto* staple, but here are a few tips meant to help.\n\nWant to suggest or request an aria for our Aria Guides?
+Let us know at [hello@schmopera.com](mailto:hello@schmopera.com)!" publishDate = "2015-10-22T06:00:00-06:00" short_description = "Tenors, we haven't forgotten about you.
+Continuing our series of Aria Guides, we're focusing on Nemorino's very lovely, very popular aria from L'elisir d'amore, \"Una furtiva lagrima\".
+It's one of those arias that can show a lot, and if you sing it well, it's great for auditions and crowd-pleasing concerts alike.
+It's not a easy feat to pull off this bel canto staple, but here are a few tips meant to help." slug = "aria-guides-una-furtiva-lagrima" title = "Aria guides: &quot;Una furtiva lagrima&quot;"
 +++